clayne/FROST-Fast/README.md

 The modlist revolves around [FROST](https://www.nexusmods.com/fallout4/mods/18898), a total conversion mod which replaces vanilla quests and NPCs to create a more freeform survival experience.
 There is new lore, new enemies, and new gameplay systems.
 Your only goal in FROST is to survive... good luck!

-This modlist incorporates many fixes, quality-of-life mods, and a few immersion-related changes (mostly audio).
+This modlist incorporates many fixes, quality-of-life mods, and a few immersion-related changes.

 # Installation